michael-t-shrout/ascii-roguelike/README.md

 * You'll get the shotty on floor 4 after you kill all the thugs, a path will open up to the item, and the key to the exit is underneath the shotty.
 * You have to use the shotty to kill the boss on floor 8, after he dies, the path will open up to the exit/endgame.
 * <b>If you want to go straight to the boss enter GOTOBOSS when choosing your name</b>
+---
+**Notes**
+A semester-long project for CS 216 course at University of Kentucky.
+Consisting of four projects that built upon each other, the source files for the individual components are also included (prog1, prog2, prog3, etc...).

+2013 Michael Tyler Shrout